dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/customization/docker.md

 > **Note**
 >
-> Our configuration uses [docker-compose.override.yml](https://docs.docker.com/compose/extends/#understanding-multiple-compose-files) that exposes MajorityWorld, PostgreSQL and Redis ports and runs MajorityWorld via `python manage.py runserver` for local development.
+> Our configuration uses [docker-compose.override.yml](https://docs.docker.com/compose/extends/#understanding-multiple-compose-files) that exposes DrikGallery, PostgreSQL and Redis ports and runs DrikGallery via `python manage.py runserver` for local development.
 If you do not wish to use any overrides then you can tell compose to only use docker-compose.yml configuration using `-f`, like so: `docker-compose -f docker-compose.yml up`.

 ## Using local assets